Hi, and welcome to my home page. Here you can find my research interests and a summary of my experiences.

 My research interests are focused on computer vision, machine learning and robotic perception.
 I also have a strong curiosity towards biologically-inspired models for visual perception.
 My fields of expertise are related to the following areas:

-The applications of my research activity have always been mainly in robotics and video-surveillance.
-An up-to-date, detailed list of research topics can be found here.
+The applications of my research activity have so far been mainly in the field of robotics, industrial automation, augmented reality and video-surveillance.
+A (more or less) up-to-date list of research topics can be found here.

 SHORT BIO

-Currently I am a Postdoctoral Fellow at Computer Vision Lab, University of Bologna.
 I am a member of IEEE and IAPR-GIRPR.
 I am also a Senior Scientist volunteer for the Open Perception foundation and a developer for the Point Cloud Library (PCL).
-In summer 2008 I had a great internship period at Willow Garage, California (USA) focusing on stereo algorithms for robots and accurate 3D reconstruction techniques based on stereo.
+In summer 2008 I had a great internship period at Willow Garage, California (USA) under the supervision of Kurt Konolige, focusing on stereo algorithms for robots and accurate 3D reconstruction techniques based on stereo.
 During fall 2004 I spent one semester at UTS, Sydney (Australia) as an exchange student.
+Among others, I’ve had scientific collaborations with the Technical University of Vienna, the Chinese University of Hong Kong, Willow Garage and the Fondazione Bruno Kessler (FBK).

 CONTACTS